-Practical skills training planned for the 2011/12 academic year
+Practical skills training during the 2019/20 academic year:

 - Introduction to Financial Management for Project Managers